laurhinch/LauRogue/README.md

 - Player class that can store position and move.
 - Character creator system.
 - RNG system that can incorporate player's luck stat in making decisions.

+This project is unfinished and will most likely never be worked on again.